chromium/chromium/docs/security/security-labels.md

 OS, and perhaps Fuchsia (?).
 Views for macOS is increasingly a thing, but Cocoa code (e.g. `ui/message_center/cocoa`) is particular to macOS.

+## After the bug is fixed: Merge labels {#TOC-Merge-labels}

+Once you've landed a complete fix for a security bug, please immediately mark the bug as Fixed.
+Do not request merges: Sheriffbot will request appropriate merges to beta or stable according to our guidelines.
+However, it is really helpful if you comment upon any unusual stability or compatibility risks of merging.

+(Some Chromium teams traditionally deal with merges _before_ marking bugs as Fixed.
+Please don't do that for security bugs.)

+Please take the opportunity to consider whether there are any variants or related problems.
+It's very common for attackers to tweak working attack code to exploit a similar situation elsewhere.
+If you've even the remotest thought that there _might_ be equivalent patterns or variants elsewhere, file a bug with type=Bug-Security.
+It can be nearly blank.
+The important thing is to record the fact that something may need doing.

 ## Sheriffbot automation

 Security labels guide the actions taken by